ruslanmv/Installer-Watsonx-Orchestrate/README.md

   * **Isolated Python Environment**: Creates a local Python virtual environment (`venv`) to keep dependencies clean and project-specific.
   * **Orchestrate ADK Installation**: Prompts for and installs your desired version of the `ibm-watsonx-orchestrate` ADK into the virtual environment.
   * **Environment Configuration**: Seamlessly integrates with a `.env` file for secure management of your API keys and credentials.
-  * **Simple Makefile Workflow**: Provides clear, high-level commands for installation, with a self-documenting `help` target.
+  * **Simple Makefile Workflow**: Provides clear, high-level commands for installation, running, and cleanup, with a self-documenting `help` target.

 -----